CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 in their original form.

 This freedom is permission, not a required style.
-A developer familiar with MC/DC and Numba may voluntarily begin with simple numerical data and predictable operations that are already close to the compiled form.
-This can substantially reduce later porting work without turning Python-first development into a compiler-first requirement.
+A developer familiar with MC/DC and Numba may begin with an implementation already close to the compiled form, reducing later porting work without making compiler compatibility a requirement for initial exploration.
 Practical guidance is provided in :doc:`../extending/writing_numba_compatible_transport_code`.

 Numba-CPU Compilation
 ^^^^^^^^^^^^^^^^^^^^^